michaelrsweet/michaelrsweet.github.com/_posts/2020-03-13-announcing-pappl.md

 a job, start a page, output lines of graphics, end a page, and finally end a job during the processing of a print job.

-The driver interface supports 1-bit grayscale (clustered-dot or dispersed-dot) and 1-bit bi-level (threshold) dithering using a 16x16 matrix.
-This is sufficient to support most B&W printing needs.
+The driver interface supports 1-bit grayscale (clustered- or dispersed-dot) and 1-bit bi-level (threshold) dithering using a 16x16 matrix, which is sufficient to support most B&W printing needs.
 Continuous tone printing is supported using 8-bit and 16-bit per component sGray, sRGB, AdobeRGB, or DeviceN (K, RGB, CMYK, etc.) raster data.

-Drivers can also specify "raw" formats that the printer accepts directly - this is most useful for printers that support industry standard formats such as FGL, PCL, or ZPL which are produced directly by common applications - shipping and billing automation often falls into this category.
-"Raw" files are submitted to the driver using a "print file" interface, allowing the driver to add any printer-specific commands that are needed to successfully print them.
+Drivers can also specify "raw" formats that the printer accepts directly - this is most useful for printers that support industry standard formats such as FGL, PCL, or ZPL which are produced directly by common shipping and billing automation applications.
+"Raw" files are submitted to the driver using a separate "print file" interface, allowing the driver to add any printer-specific commands that are needed to successfully print them.

 Aside from printing functionality, drivers can also provide up-to-date status and configuration information by querying the printer when requested by the